quyvu01/OfX/README.md

 ```

 When you want to create pipelines to handle the received request for `OfXAttribute`.
 You should use it on the server,
-where you fetching and response to client!
+where you are fetching and response to the client!

 Parameters:
 `Action<ReceivedPipeline>`: add the pipelines.